ibm-cloud-architecture/governed-ml-ops/README.md

 ---------

-### Model Validation<a class="anchor" id="Model-Validation">
+#### Part 1 - Module 5 : Model Validation<a class="anchor" id="Model-Validation">

-5.a.
 This module provides the steps where a Model Validator will perform independent validation of the model.
 The Model Validator will have access to the Production (or Validation, used interchangeably) project, catalog and UAT/Pre-prod Deployment Space.

+5.a.
+In this substep of this module Model Validator needs to review the information that is needed for Model Validation

 <br>
   <i> Role </i>: This step needs to be executed by `ModelValidator`.